Fight Traffic Ticket in PennsylvaniaPage OverviewSUMMARY: How to Fight a Pennsylvania Traffic Ticket

 - Appeal the guilty verdict (if applicable).

-Fighting your traffic ticket means going before a judge with the police officer who pulled you over and presenting a case to prove your innocence.
+Fighting your PA traffic ticket means going before a judge with the police officer who pulled you over and presenting a case to prove your innocence.

 Most often, this involves:

 - Forfeiting any possibility of pleading outright to lesser charges.